phillbush/paginator/README.md

   Color of the light shadow of the miniature of the active window.
 * `Paginator.activeBottomShadowColor`:
   Color of the heavy shadow of the miniature of the active window.
+* `Paginator.borderWidth`:
+  Width in pixels of the border around the miniatures of windows.
 * `Paginator.currentDesktopBackground`:
   Color of the current desktop miniature.
 * `Paginator.desktopBackground`: